How To Read An Electricity Facts Label (EFL)

 Other key terms and questions includes any specific details that the electricity company wants you to know about the plan.
 This includes a full listing of fees, deposit policy when signing up for the plan, and any other important terms.

 Electricity Plan Disclosure Chart

-The Disclosure Chart section gives general information about the electricity plan.
+The Disclosure Chart section on the Electricity Facts Label gives general information about the electricity plan.
 Here are some of the most important aspects of this section.